AumkarMali/CortaAI-Homework-App/README.md

 #### GUI

 A minimalistic and user-friendly interface was designed using the Kivy UI framework.
-Users can easily type their prompts and press Enter.
+It features a text input field for users to enter their queries, and a microphone icon and an instructional label prompting users to "Enter text to start...".
+The interface includes two buttons: a "Submit" button to send the user's input to the AI and a "Clear" button to reset the input and output fields.
+The design emphasizes a clean aesthetic with a blue-gray theme and includes a logo image at the top for branding.
+Responses from the AI are displayed in a flat button format, enhancing readability while ensuring a smooth user experience.

 ## Back-end Processes